jjjimenez100/drama-downloader/README.md

-# minimal-node-ts-boilerplate
+# drama-downloader
-Minimal configuration for node ts including eslint and prettier
+Utility for downloading korean dramas on dramanice